windirstat/windirstat/README.md

 ## Compatibility

 WinDirStat 2.x has been developed for and tested on the following operating systems.
-They may work on older or newer operating systems but are not supported.
+It may work on older or newer operating systems, but those systems are not supported.

 * Windows 7
 * Windows 8